-Measured objects can be point objects, point clouds, surfaces, polysurfaces, extrusions, and meshes.
+Measured objects can be point objects, point clouds, curves, polylines, surfaces, polysurfaces, extrusions, and meshes.

-Mesh vertices and cloud points are directly used to measured.
-Sample points are used for other object types.
+Point objects, mesh vertices, and cloud points are directly used to measure.
+Analysis mesh vertices are used for other object types.

 Target objects can be curves, surfaces, polysurfaces, extrusions, and meshes.